-Voigtlander Nikon Rangefinder Mount Lenses are still IN STOCK at CameraQuest!
+Voigtlander Nikon Rangefinder Mount Lenses - most are still IN STOCK at CameraQuest!

-I am sad to say Voigtlander SC lenses for classic Nikon and Zeiss Contax Rangefinders are DISCONTINUED.
+I am sad to say Voigtlander SC lenses on this page for classic Nikon and Zeiss Contax Rangefinders are DISCONTINUED.
 Once gone, I believe they become collectibles due to low production and because they are only modern lenses created for Classic Nikon and Contax Rangefinder -- get them while you can!